 Names for our Cats

 Prior to the 1980’s is seemed we gave our cats appropriate animal names, often describing their physical features like “Spot” or personality like “Happy”.
-However, as animals became more important in our lives, we began to give them human names.
+As animals became more important in our lives, we began to give them human names.
 Studies have been done giving us these rankings for the most popular cat names.
 Here are the top five names by country as compiled by Wikipedia from reports by cat food companies, insurance registrations, ASPC, etc.

 - Australia (2010): Oscar, Max, Tiger, Sam, Misty